-In 2021, we made the transition from a development-stage biopharmaceutical company to a development and commercialstage biopharmaceutical company.
-As such, our annual performance measures are focused on actions over which we are able to exercise control, such as achieving particular development milestones, successfully commercializing COSELATM (trilaciclib), managing our annual budget, raising capital and other operational activities.
-At the end of 2020, we set ambitious 2021 corporate goals focused on the anticipated approval of our first product by the United States Food and Drug Administration ("FDA"), the advancement of our trilaciclib development plan and financial objectives.
-In 2021, we met the majority of our 2021 corporate goals.
-We secured FDA approval for COSELA on February 12, 2021 and had it commercially available on March 2, 2021.
-Also in 2021, we made significant progress in our clinical trial program by initiating five new clinical trials.
+In 2022, we continued to pursue our dual primary goals of the advancement of our trilaciclib development plan and commercialize COSELA®, while meeting our internal financial objectives.
+As such, our annual performance measures are focused on actions over which we are able to exercise control, such as achieving particular development milestones, successfully commercializing COSELA (trilaciclib), managing our annual budget, raising capital and other operational activities.
+At the end of 2021, we set ambitious 2022 corporate goals focused on moving our clinical trials for trilaciclib forward, commercializing COSELA, and exercising financial discipline in order to meet our financial objectives.
+In 2022, we met the majority of our 2022 corporate goals and made significant progress in our clinical trial program by completing enrollment of four of our five new clinical trials with the enrollment of the remaining one clinical trial to be completed by the second quarter of 2023.
+We also hired the COSELA focused sales team and deployed them into the field.
 Finally, we managed our finances well and grew our organizational capabilities.
-As described in more detail below, based on the Compensation Committee's evaluation and recommendation, the Board of Directors determined that our executive team achieved our 2021 corporate performance goals at the 80% level.
-While we achieved most of our 2021 corporate goals, we underperformed in execution of our commercial launch.
-In recognition of, and to reward our employees for their significant efforts in a pandemic year, the Board of Directors approved a 97% achievement level for non-executive employees.
-The resulting total 2021 compensation for our executive officers aligned with our pay-for-performance philosophy.
+As described in more detail below, based on the Compensation Committee's evaluation and recommendation, the Board of Directors determined that our executive team achieved our 2022 corporate performance goals at the 75% level.
+While we achieved most of our 2022 corporate goals, we underperformed in execution of commercialization of COSELA.
+In recognition of our 2022 achievements, the Board of Directors approved a 75% achievement level for all employees.
+The resulting total 2022 compensation for our executive officers aligned with our pay-for-performance philosophy.